hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/csv2_vms_foreign.rst

    * Format: String(128)
    * Synopsis:
+      Is the authoriztion URL of the cloud funning the foreign VMs.

 * **flavor_id**:

    * Format: String(128)
    * Synopsis:
+      Is the flavor ID of the VMs being counted.

 * **project**:

    * Format: String(32)
    * Synopsis:
+      Is the project used to authenticate with the cloud in order to retrieve the VM list.

 * **region**:

    * Format: String(32)
    * Synopsis:
+      Is the region within the cloud.

 Columns: